Characters of the Marvel Cinematic Universe: A–L: Darcy Lewis

 Dr. Darcy Lewis (portrayed by Kat Dennings) is an original character in the MCU, often serving as comic relief.
-In 2011 and 2013, she was, originally, a political science major at Culver University and volunteer research assistant to astrophysicist Jane Foster because Darcy needed the credit for college.
+In 2011 and 2013 she originated as a political science major at Culver University and volunteer research assistant to astrophysicist Jane Foster because Darcy needed the credit for college.
 By 2023, she has a doctorate in astrophysics.

-As of 2025, the character has appeared in four projects: the films Thor, Thor: The Dark World, and Thor: Love and Thunder; and the Disney+ series WandaVision.
+As of 2026, the character has appeared in four projects: the films Thor, Thor: The Dark World, and Thor: Love and Thunder; and the Disney+ series WandaVision.
 Alternate universe variants of Lewis appeared in one project: the Disney+ animated series What If...?.
 The character made her comic book debut in Scarlet Witch (2023), subsequently appearing in Scarlet Witch & Quicksilver (2024) and Women of Marvel (Witch House') (2024).

 Lonnie Lincoln / Tombstone

 Alonzo "Lonnie" Lincoln (portrayed by Marvin Jones III), also known as Tombstone, is an albino crime boss with near-indestructible skin and superhuman strength.

 In an alternate universe, Lonnie (voiced by Eugene Byrd) is a former football player and classmate of Peter Parker at Rockford T. Bales High School.
 He reluctantly joins the 110th Street gang to stop his younger brother Andre from joining them.
 He later earns the nickname Tombstone after saving the gang's leader, Big Donovan, from Mac Gargan.
-During a later battle with Gargan, Donovan flees while Lonnie is exposed to a mysterious gas developed by Otto Octavius and gains superhuman strength and durability.
+During a later battle with Gargan, Donovan flees while Lonnie is exposed to Diox-3, a mysterious gas developed by Otto Octavius and gains superhuman strength and durability.
 With Donovan's departure, Lonnie becomes the new leader of the 110th.

-The character will be introduced in the film Spider-Man: Brand New Day.
+As of 2026, the character has appeared in one project: the film Spider-Man: Brand New Day.
 An alternate universe variant of Lonnie appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.
 Jones previously voiced a different version of Lonnie in the Sony Pictures Animation film Spider-Man: Into the Spider-Verse (2018).

 Lincoln family

 Lonnie Lincoln's family plays an important role in his life in an alternate universe.
 Mr. and Mrs. Lincoln (voiced by Phil LaMarr and Erica Luttrell, respectively) are Lonnie's parents, and Andre Lincoln (voiced by Matte Martinez) is Lonnie's younger brother.

-As of 2025, the characters have appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.
+As of 2026, the characters have appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 List

 Dr. List (portrayed by Henry Goodman) is a Hydra scientist who conducted the experimentation on Loki's scepter and the twins Pietro and Wanda Maximoff.
 Dr. List later became one of the heads of Hydra following the death of Daniel Whitehall, as mentioned by Kebo, and clashed with Phil Coulson's S.H.I.E.L.D. team.
 During the Avengers' attack on Hydra's Sokovian base, Dr. List was killed by Tony Stark.

-As of 2025, the character has appeared in three projects: the films Captain America: The Winter Soldier (mid-credits cameo) and Avengers: Age of Ultron; and the Marvel Television series Agents of S.H.I.E.L.D.
+As of 2026, the character has appeared in three projects: the films Captain America: The Winter Soldier (mid-credits cameo) and Avengers: Age of Ultron; and the Marvel Television series Agents of S.H.I.E.L.D.